 Summary

-1. Onboarding is five mechanical steps.
-Two JSON files, two workflow YAMLs, two secrets, one access setting.
-Roughly 15 minutes for the second project after the first.
+1. Onboarding is four mechanical steps.
+One project JSON file, the workflow YAMLs for the channels you want, one dispatch secret, one AWS role variable, one access setting.
+Roughly 20 minutes for the second project after the first, assuming the IAM role already exists.

 2. The action's run sequence has three terminal states.
 Green-with-artifact, green-silent, red.
 Each is visually distinct in the workflow UI; lumping them was a real bug.

 3. Versioning is asymmetric.
-Patch fixes retag v1 in place; breaking changes ship as v2.
-Consumers pin to @v1 for floating patches or to a SHA for strict immutability.
+Patch fixes retag v4 in place; breaking changes ship as v5.
+Consumers pin to @v4 for floating patches or to a SHA for strict immutability.

 4. Failure modes are observable.
-The Gemini key probe surfaces credential issues before the draft step runs; op_failures distinguishes operational failure from quiet weeks.
+The Bedrock probe surfaces credential and model-access issues before the draft step runs; op_failures distinguishes operational failure from quiet weeks.

 5. Backfill and replay are first-class.
-The since_sha workflow_dispatch input lets you re-run against any reachable commit, with up-front validation that fails loud on a typo.
+The since_sha_override workflow_dispatch input lets you re-run against any reachable commit, with up-front validation that fails loud on a typo.

 6. Templates are a shared resource.
 Canonical prompts ship in the action; project overrides are file-by-file.
 Editing voice across all consumers is one PR.

 7. Deferred work is visible.
-What's not built yet — Q reviewer for non-Strike repos, multi-cycle convergence, release-notes drafting, option-3 migration, customer-facing slice — is captured in beads or in the action's README, not assumed.
+What's not built yet — Q reviewer for non-Strike repos, multi-cycle convergence, tag-driven release automation, conduit-side puller, customer-facing slice — is captured in beads or in the action's README, not assumed.

-• The five-step onboarding still requires per-project secrets management.
-Would a centralized credential approach (an org-level secret with selective repo access) be a meaningful simplification, or would it introduce more risk than it removes?
+• The five-step onboarding still requires per-project GitHub and AWS setup.
+Would an org-level dispatch secret plus a shared OIDC role be a meaningful simplification, or would it introduce more risk than it removes?

 • If we wanted to drop the cron schedule for the decisions workflow and trigger it instead on "tag push" or "PR-merge with a label," what would change about the cadence semantics?
 Would the LLM still get a wide-enough window to consolidate iterations, or would we be back to the per-PR problem?